salzman-lab/MACHETE/README.md

 For other users, please email glhsieh@stanford.edu for this directory.

-Requires paired end read data.
+Requires paired end reads but aligns in a single end fashion.

 Please open and change the script createFarJunctions_SLURM.sh